craftcms/docs/docs/4.x/extend/element-actions.md

 }
 ```

-Both options give you access to the [element source](element-types.md#sources) being rendered, so that actions can be conditionally added—for `defineActions()`, it's passed as an argument; when registering them via an event, the event object has a `source` attribute.
+Both options give you access to the [element source](element-types.md#sources) being rendered, so that actions can be conditionally added—for `defineActions()`, it’s passed as an argument; when registering them via an event, the event object has a `source` attribute.

 ## Handling Actions